UrsSchmidt/aquila/README.md

 ### Misc. built-in functions

- * `error(a)` exits the current script with the error message `a` and exit code 1
+ * `Error(a)` exits the current script with the error message `a` and exit code 1

 ## Assignments

-You can assign values to variables using: `myVariable := myValue;`
+You can assign values to variables using: `MyVariable := MyValue;`

 ## Simple statements

 ### Call statements

-You can call a void `Function` using: `Call myVoidFunction(p1, p2);`
+You can call a void `Function` using: `Call MyVoidFunction(p1, p2);`

 ### Exit statements

-You can exit the current script with a specific exit code using: `Exit myExitCode;`
+You can exit the current script with a specific exit code using: `Exit MyExitCode;`

 ### Now statements

-You can put the current time in milliseconds into an `Integer` using: `Now myTimeVariable;`
+You can put the current time in milliseconds into an `Integer` using: `Now MyTimeVariable;`

 ### Random statements

-You can put a random number that is in a certain range into an `Integer` using: `Random myVariable From 1 To 10;`
+You can put a random number that is in a certain range into an `Integer` using: `Random MyVariable From 1 To 10;`

 ### Read statements

-You can read a line from the command line into a `String` using: `Read myVariable;`
+You can read a line from the command line into a `String` using: `Read MyVariable;`

 ### Remove statements

-You can remove variables or key/value pairs from dictionaries using: `Remove myVariable;` and `Remove myDictionary.myKey;` respectively
+You can remove variables or key/value pairs from dictionaries using: `Remove MyVariable;` and `Remove MyDictionary.MyKey;` respectively

 ### Run statements

-You can run other external Aquila scripts using: `Run 'script.aq';`
+You can run other external Aquila scripts using: `Run 'Script.aq';`

 ### Sleep statements

-You can sleep/wait for a specific amount of milliseconds using: `Sleep myVariableHoldingMilliseconds;`
+You can sleep/wait for a specific amount of milliseconds using: `Sleep MyVariableHoldingMilliseconds;`

 ### Write statements